AinamaniDM/ALUMNI_APPLICATION/README.md

 # Alumni Web App

-This is a simple Django web app for alumni registration, login, and member listing.
+This is a simple Django web app for **Alumni** of a certain institution to connect.

 ## Features